-The first being word I looked into was generosity.
+The first beingness word I looked into was generosity.
 I was still a beginner at distinguishing.

-Distinguishing is the art of precision, what it is and what it isn't.
-What it isn't distinguishes something a lot better than trying to explain what it is.
-Interesting, isn't it?
+Distinguishing is the art of precision, astuteness, of what something is and what that something isn’t.
+What it isn’t will distinguish that thing a lot better, a lot clearer than trying to explain what it is.
+Interesting, isn’t it?
+Michelangelo and his David… Removing, in language, the parts of the stone that aren’t David.

-The second being word was authenticity.
-Not much can be found anywhere about that being, because it is near extinct, because authenticity flies in the face of what society wants of you: society wants you to suppress who you really are, and pretend to be part of the group... to want what "they" want, not what you want.
+Not much can be found anywhere about that beingness, because it is near extinct, because authenticity flies in the face of what society wants of you: society wants you to suppress who you really are, and pretend to be part of the group… to be respectable, to be ‘not you’, to want what ‘they’ want, not what you want.

 Pretending to be authentic is, of course, rampant.